Rising star: Talented rugby league player Zae Wallace dies from serious infection after catching the flu

 "Zae's fight is over and he has slipped away peacefully from us all today," it reads.

-"Zae's family and close friends have been humbled by your support and love, and blessed with the realization he has touched so many lives in his to short time with us.
+"Zae's family and close friends have been humbled by your support and love, and blessed with the realisation he has touched so many lives in his to short time with us.

 "The last weeks have been a terrible time for us all, but you have all made it just a little bit easier."